 The articles mentioned thus far have generally sought to understand what was already present (i.e., core teacher beliefs).
-In contrast, Harradine et al. (2013) examined the influence of a strengths-based approach to observing young children (ages 5 to 9) systematically, using the Teacher's Observation of Potential in Students (TOPS; Coleman & Shah-Coltrane, 2011), on teachers' recognition of high potential in students of color (a population that often but not always includes ELs), and found that oral language was a barrier for both Latino boys and girls (Harradine et al., 2013).
-This multi-year study was conducted as part of an evaluation of a larger study evaluating U-STARS~PLUS, and the 1,115 participants were from North Carolina, Colorado, Louisiana, and Ohio.
-Teachers used the TOPS Whole Class Observation Form to observe students for a 3- to 6-week period of time, followed by another 3 to 6-week period of observing specific students on the Individual Student Observation Form.
+In contrast, Harradine et al. (2013) examined the influence of a strengths-based approach to observing young children (ages 5-9) systematically, using the Teacher's Observation of Potential in Students (TOPS; M. R. Coleman & Shah-Coltrane, 2011), on teachers' recognition of high potential in students of color (a population that often, but not always, include ELs), and found that oral language was a barrier for both Latino boys and girls (Harradine et al., 2013).
+This multiyear study was conducted as part of an evaluation of a larger study evaluating U-STARS~PLUS (Using Science, Talents, and Abilities to Recognize Students~Promoting Learning for Under-Represented Students), and the 1,115 participants were from North Carolina, Colorado, Louisiana, and Ohio.
+Teachers used the TOPS Whole Class Observation Form to observe students for a 3- to 6-week period of time, followed by another 3- to 6-week period of observing specific students on the Individual Student Observation Form.
 They also completed a TOPS Kid Profile for their TOPS students and completed surveys at the end of the study where they shared personal reflections.
 Participants indicated that without administering TOPS, they might have overlooked the academic potential of 22% of the children of color.
-Teachers noted several barriers that may have prevented them from recognizing potential in the CLED children prior to using TOPS, such as lack of parental advocacy, low expectations, and particularly for Latino students, oral language abilities (see also Costello, 2017).
+Teachers noted several barriers that may have prevented them from recognizing potential in the CLED children prior to using TOPS, such as lack of parental advocacy, low expectations, and, particularly for Latino students, oral language abilities (see also Costello, 2017).
 In the survey, which had a 38% response rate, 21% of teachers reported that TOPS had "revolutionized the way they look at students" (Harradine et al., 2013, p.
 31), 56% indicated that it assisted them in recognizing potential in students they might have missed, and 74% believed that they could now more readily recognize the high potential of young CLED students.

-Summary
+Summary.
 The evidence and recommendations in the articles included above suggest that teachers have implicit (cultural) beliefs about giftedness and ELs, which may in turn negatively influence these students' nominations for GT programming.
 However, more recent studies provide some evidence that these beliefs can change with training and education (e.g., Harradine et al., 2013).

-Screening/Assessments
+Screening/Assessment